-- Electromagnetic radiation is produced as the result of fusion reactions in the sun's core.
-Some of the solar radiation is absorbed by the atmosphere as heat and some of it falls on the Earth's surface as light and heat.
-Solar cells, called photovoltaic cells (PV cells), convert the visible light in solar radiation directly into electricity.
-Solar cells produce direct current, just as a battery does.
-They can be used anywhere a battery is used-to run things directly or to charge the batteries.
+- Electromagnetic radiation is produced by fusion reactions in the sun's core.
+Some solar radiation is absorbed by the atmosphere as heat, while some fall on the Earth's surface as light and heat. - Solar cells called photovoltaic cells (PV cells), convert the visible light in solar radiation directly into electricity.
+Solar cells produce direct current, just as a battery does, and can be used anywhere a battery can run things directly or charge the batteries.
 Many solar cells make up a solar panel.
 When a large amount of electricity is needed, many solar panels are connected to make a solar photovoltaic array.
-The Utah Red Hills Renewable Energy Park in Parowan Utah is made up of a very large photovoltaic array that will provide electricity to 18, 500 PacifiCorp customers.
-This plant is expected to eliminate the emission of more than 145,000 tons of carbon dioxide per year. (source) - The potential of photovoltaic (PV) cells as a renewable electricity source from the direct conversion of sunlight is enormous.
-Understanding the PV effect and the history of solar cells can provide a useful perspective on research and development in energy technology. - PV cells are made of a semiconductor, a material that conducts electricity (but not as well as a metal)-in PV cells, it's most commonly silicon.
+The Utah Red Hills Renewable Energy Park in Parowan, Utah, comprises a vast photovoltaic array that will provide electricity to 18,500 PacifiCorp customers.
+This plant expects to eliminate more than 145,000 tons of carbon dioxide emissions per year. - The potential of photovoltaic (PV) cells as a renewable electricity source from the direct conversion of sunlight is enormous.
+Understanding the PV effect and the history of solar cells can provide a helpful perspective on research and development in energy technology.

+- PV cells are made of a semiconductor, a material that conducts electricity (but not as well as a metal)-in PV cells, it's most commonly silicon.
 Pure silicon is nearly an insulator-very little electricity will flow through it.
-When light particles, called photons, hit the cell, its energy frees electron-hole pairs.
-Each photon with enough energy will normally free exactly one electron and result in a free hole as well.
-If this happens close enough to the junction, or if a free electron and free hole happen to wander into its range of influence, the field will send the electron back to the N side and the hole to the P side.

-• If an external current path-like wires attached to each side of the silicon-is provided, electrons will flow through the path to their original side (the P side) to unite with holes that the junction sent there.
+When light particles, called photons, hit the cell, their energy frees electron-hole pairs.
+Each photon with enough energy will usually free precisely one electron and result in a free hole as well.
+If this happens close enough to the junction, or if a free electron and free hole wander into its range of influence, the field will send the electron back to the N side and the hole to the P side. - If an external current path-like wires attached to each side of the silicon-is provided, electrons will flow through the path to their original side (the P side) to unite with holes that the junction sent there.
 This electron flow provides the current, and the cell's junction causes a voltage.
 The electricity produced by a PV cell is direct current, like that produced by batteries.
-An inverter is often used to convert the direct current into alternating current, like that obtained from a standard outlet.
+An inverter is often used to convert the direct current into alternating currents, like that obtained from a standard outlet.

 Electricity produced by a solar PV system has low total life cycle emissions.
 (Source: National Renewable Energy Laboratory).
-However, the production of solar panels requires the use of the earth's natural resources such as copper, iron ore, selenium and silica.
+However, the production of solar panels requires the use of the earth's natural resources such as copper, iron ore, selenium, and silica.
 To discover more about resources used to create solar panels, see Minerals Education Coalition.